srsampson/ADSBNet/README.md

 ```
 In this case, you don't need the ```beast-splitter``` or ```modesmixer2```.

-The ADSNet then decodes the noisy data into target reports, and outputs them to the configurable Multicast address and UDP port.
+The ADSBNet then decodes the noisy data into target reports, and outputs them to the configurable Multicast address and UDP port.
 Also, you can optionally specify a Unicast address and UDP port, and send the data anywhere in the world, and also specify the data update rate.
 This was a main feature of the program, in which to share your data with others.

 This program was originally designed for Java in 2010, and I have recently updated it for Oracle Java 11.
 If you find any bugs, or would like to suggest a better way, feel free to add an issue.
 There's a Java 8 version in the Raspberry Pi directory.

-Included is ```export-adsnet.zip``` which is a project export from Netbeans.
+Included is ```export-adsbnet.zip``` which is a project export from Netbeans.
 Just import it in and away you go...

 ##### Theory
 The Kinetic Basestation TCP port has a lot of redundant data that is not efficient across the Internet, or even across a local radio based LAN.
 It requires a lot of bandwidth.
 Back in the early days there was no good way to share data, so I came up with this port 30003 Basestation sharing application.
 Obviously things are different now, but there are some people still using this to share data privately, and not have to install huge amounts of software.

-ADSNet is for lowering the data rate, and filtering the data so that it is more efficient over a radio network, or across the Internet.
+ADSBNet is for lowering the data rate, and filtering the data so that it is more efficient over a radio network, or across the Internet.
 It also allows configured multiple hosts to receive the data.
 This reduced data flow can be used by multiple applications.

-ADSNet sends ASCII data using UDP protocol in both Unicast mode, and Multicast mode.
+ADSBNet sends ASCII data using UDP protocol in both Unicast mode, and Multicast mode.
 Unicast mode is normally sent to Internet or radio modems using port 30339.
 Multicast mode uses port 31090 on multicast address 239.192.10.90 only on your LAN.
 These addresses were pretty much picked at random.

-##### ADSNet Overview
+##### ADSBNet Overview
 The Basestation TCP port has ASCII text output representing target detections in real time.
 The TCP port data is quite redundant, and would require a lot of bandwidth to transmit over the internet.

 What is needed is a shim that groups this data into tracks, and then transmits tracks at a lower rate, with only changes to the tracks being sent.
 Also a heartbeat packet to say the transmitting site is still on the network, in the event no ADS-B targets are being processed (late at night).
 This heartbeat is transmitted every 30 seconds.